 Motor vehicle courses at NHC provide a structured framework in which you’ll develop the knowledge and practical skills necessary for a successful and fulfilling career in the sector.
 Courses are offered at different levels of entry.
 This means that, no matter what previous qualifications you’ve achieved, we’ll have a course suitable for you.
 Opportunities for career progression after our courses include mechanic, body repairer or automotive technician.

-Vehicle technology: this course will introduce you to the retail automotive maintenance and repair sector by looking the principles of vehicle construction, engine components and operation, steering and suspension systems as well as component fitting, tyre and braking system checks.
+Vehicle technology: this course will introduce you to the retail automotive maintenance and repair sector by looking at the principles of vehicle construction, engine components and operation, steering and suspension systems as well as component fitting, tyre and braking system checks.
 You’ll also cover workshop tools and equipment, and health and safety.

 Car restoration: you’ll develop skills and knowledge in metal finishing small to medium dents, safe use of oxyacetylene welding bottles, spot welding, gas welding and brazing, use of body filler, glazing and lead loading.

 Vehicle repair (body and paint): you’ll learn about removing, replacing and repairing body panels, identifying and rectifying body misalignment, MIG & MAG welding techniques, working with plastic materials and components, preparing metal and pre-painted surfaces as well as colour matching and applying coats to paint defects.
+Students get the opportunity to undertake a vehicle restoration project to develop classic car restoration skills and also visit classic car shows.